Lewan24/DatabasesBackupServiceDotNet/README.md

 ![Project scheme](https://github.com/Lewan24/DatabasesBackupServiceDotNet/blob/main/ServiceLogicProject_v1.2_Drawio.png)

 ### Platform compability
-The application is created as main purpose for windows, but it's also compatibile with linux if needed.
+The application was developed primarily for Windows, but is also compatible with Linux if needed.

 ### Configuration